 Programming as a sphere of knowledge dealing with algorithms and programs has been more technology than science from the viewpoint of the creator and researcher of the models.
 The activity of selecting the right algorithm from the existing ones, its development and further translation of the it to the software used to be a routine task though creative one.
 This situation has changed with the development of multicore processors.
 They are capable of increasing the speed of calculation by multiples.
 In this connection there is the necessity to examine applied aspects of programming and look over the grounds.

 Nowadays programming is considered to be a science as it was considered half a century or a quarter of a century ago, it hasn’t achieved its basic results yet, and mathematical community is interested in the fact that programming is oriented on mathematical modelling in its new stage of development.

 Thus, the basic purpose of our periodical is the promotion of the union of qualitative and quantitative study of mathematical models, and on behalf of editorial board we invite interested parties for cooperation.

-G. A. Svirdyuk, executive editor
+G. A. Svirdyuk, chief editor